Swansea.com Stadium: History

 Seating at Liberty Stadium is often sold out during Swansea City football matches.
 Swansea City have expressed a desire to have the capacity of the stadium increased and have held talks with Swansea Council during the 2011–2012 season for the future expansion of the Liberty Stadium which would be completed in a number of phases beginning with expansion or redevelopment of the east stand.
 Plans for a new McDonald's fast food restaurant to be opened near the stadium threw expansion plans into doubt.
 However, the planning application was withdrawn.

 In December 2013, it was reported by BBC News that the European Commission had requested details of the funding of the stadium, as part of a wider inquiry into state aid for sports clubs.

 At the start of the 2014–15 Premier League season, a number of changes were made to the stadium.
 These included two new 'Jumbotron' screens inside the north and south stands, measuring approximately 200 inches.
 Due to sponsorship by LG all televisions in food outlets and concourse were replaced by 50" LG TV screens and the south stand renamed The LG Stand.
 New advertising boards with a crowd facing side were also added.

 Expansions planned would expand the stadium to 33,000, with another expansion upgrading the stadium to above the 40,000 mark.
 This would make Wales national football matches a possibility.

 In July 2018, Swansea City took full ownership of the stadium, after reaching an agreement with Swansea City Council.
 It was agreed that the Ospreys could continue to share the stadium.
 In the summer of 2024, the Ospreys announced that they would be returning to the St Helen's ground, ending their 20 year tenure at the stadium.
-They were due to relocate at the start of the 2025–26, but due to ongoing redevelopment they will play at Bridgend's Brewery Field.
+They were due to relocate at the start of the 2025–26, but due to ongoing redevelopment they played at Bridgend's Brewery Field.